Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Decorator.md

     }
     ```

-    ??? info Output
-        ```
+    ``` title="Output"
     Basic Coffee $2.0
     Basic Coffee, Milk $2.5
     Basic Coffee, Milk, Sugar $2.7
     ```

----

-???+ example "Spring Boot Example"
+??? example "Spring Boot Example"

-    In **Spring Boot**, the decorator pattern can be used in scenarios such as **logging, monitoring, or security checks**.
+    In Spring Boot, the decorator pattern can be used in scenarios such as logging, monitoring, or security checks.
 You can implement a decorator pattern to enhance service classes without changing their core logic.
-Here's an example where we decorate a service class to add **logging functionality**.
+Here's an example where we decorate a service class to add logging functionality.

     ```java title="Component Interface (Service Layer)"
     public interface UserService {